PoignardAzur/venial/README.md

 My current roadmap is:

-- Find any bugs there might be and fix it.
+- Find any bugs there might be and fix them.
-- Finish the README and documentation.
-- Publish on crates.io.
 - Port other projects from syn to venial and compare compile times.
+- Add Github Actions

 On the long term, I'd also like to add parsing for more use cases, while keeping the crate lightweight: